eddiegemayel/electric-eye-dev-test-eddie/_design/readme2.md

 ### Phase 2

 - Create a third toggle to show or hide product variants
-- If a product has multiple variants, a select dropdown displays
-    - Each of the product's variants display as options
-    - Disable variants that are unavailable

 - When a different variant is selected, the data in the product listing changes
     - Image
     - Price